-"There is always this kind of divide between admins and developers.
-The tools that are provided to us, well, we often think, 'this tool is an admin tool or this tool is a developer tool,'" explains Hoffer.
+"In my mind, there is always a bit of a divide between admin and developer tools.
+I often think, 'this tool is an admin tool, or this tool is a developer tool," explains Hoffer.
 "There are very few that encompass both, that admins and developers can feel they can use equally."
 And ultimately, this leads to a better customer experience, which is any business's true bottom line.

 "Being able to do the cleanup that we are able to do with Snapshot - an end user wouldn't know it's Snapshot that is helping us out or that it's Snapshot that is making it easier for them," concludes Hoffer.
-"But we know that keeping it clean, keeping the page layouts looking the way they should, taking fields off that aren't really being utilized or are just causing technical debt - we know as admins that this is going to increase the use of Salesforce because it's just a better product put out to the end user."
+"But we know that keeping it clean, keeping the page layouts looking the way they should, taking fields off that aren't really being utilized or are just causing technical debt - we know, as admins, that this is going to increase the use of Salesforce because it makes for a better end-user experience."